 Judge's materials are not shared.
 Judges turn them over to Competition officials until after the Competition closes at which time they are destroyed.
 All decisions of the judges are final and Competition officials do not change any judge's results.
-Tech Competition planners appreciate the dedication of the judges who give up a Saturday to help make the Competition a reality and we stand by the decisions of the judges.
+Tech Competition planners appreciate the dedication of the judges who give up a lot of time to help make the Competition a reality and we stand by the decisions of the judges.

 Why can't you post some samples of previous projects so that we can see an example of a project?